Rtoax/ulpatch/docs/en/THEORY.md

 It's an useful tool to modify target process, I call it **Program Modifier**. `CONFIG_BUILD_ULTASK` decides whether to compile `ultask`.
 Check manual `ultask(8)` to see more.

+ULTask uses the `/proc/` file system to modify and view the target process.
+For example, read or modify the target process memory via `/proc/PID/mem`.

 TODO